Booking rooms in the Meeting House

 Additional cleaning and hygiene measures will continue with regular hand washing and sanitising being available.
 We strive to provide a safe and welcoming space for all visitors to the building whilst being mindful of the different needs of groups and their personal choices.

 - Bookings must be made with the Lettings Officer, Lorna Buttrick, in person, by email (use our online room hire enquiry form to send Lorna an email) or by telephone (01302 343002).
 If the office is open, any member of the Meeting who is present will endeavour to make the necessary arrangements.
 Other members of the Meeting will deal with enquiries, but are not authorised to take bookings when the office is closed.
-The office is normally open from 9 – 3.30 Monday to Wednesday, and depending on staff availability may be open at other times.
+The office is normally open from 9 – 2 Monday and Tuesday, and depending on staff availability may be open at other times.

 - Bookings are for a minimum period of two hours and are charged at the hourly rate notified to you.
 The time for which a charge will be made includes time for setting up and putting away; please ensure you include this in your booking.